2food/datomic-graph-viz/README.md

 Nodes are colored using a hash of their set of attributes.
 This means that nodes with the same attributes have the same color, so nodes can be visually grouped by what data they contain.
 Note that due to this hash-based color selection, color-proximity does not indicate similar data.
 Two very similar nodes can end up with colors that are completely different.
 Likewise, completely different nodes can have very similar colors, and may even collide with exactly the same color, if unlucky.

 ### JDBC Drivers
 Currently, drivers for `sqlite` and `postgres` are included by default.
-If you need a different driver, add an alias to `deps.edn` with the dependency using the same name for the alias as in the datomic connection string.
+If you need a different driver, add an alias to `deps.edn` with the dependency using the same name for the alias as in the Datomic connection string.

 `bb start` will find the jdbc driver name from the connection string and include that alias when starting the server.
 For example, with the mbrainz demo connection string `"datomic:sql://mbrainz?jdbc:sqlite:storage/sqlite.db"`, the name is the part following `jdbc:`, so the alias used is `sqlite` in this case.